djdhyun/aws-cli-extension/README.md

 # aws-cli-extension
-Add more functions for AWS CLI by two separate ways.
+Add more commands for AWS CLI by two separate ways.

 1. by defining aws aliases
 2. by sourcing `aws_runner` script